 - Description of the amount of the settlement, as well as all terms, including where any settlement proceeds are coming from;

-- Disclosure of all medical expenses that will be reimbursed with the settlement award;
+- Disclosure of all medical expenses for which there will be reimbursement by the settlement award;

 - Disclosure of any requested attorney’s fees and court costs;